-The Imagination Thief, Part III “Monday: Alaia learns my subterfuge”
+The Imagination Thief by Rohan Quine, Part III “Monday: Alaia learns my subterfuge”

-SCROLL DOWN THIS PAGE and click the below titles 31-50, to view the Video-Book versions of mini-chapters 31-50, which comprise Part III of the novel.
+SCROLL DOWN THIS PAGE and click the below titles 31-50, to view the Video-Book versions of mini-chapters 31-50, which constitute Part III of the novel.

 Click the below titles 31-50, to view the Video-Book versions of mini-chapters 31-50